akseidel/LabGroupAssigning/README.md

 ## File Button

 * The **File** button creates a text file of the current results within the folder that contains the application.
 The file name "LabGroupMatrix" with a time code indicating the time the file is created.
 For example such a file named LabGroupMatrix.2021-5-17_111583.txt was made at 11:15:03 am on May 17, 2021.
+* The **File** output reports the student group combinations that were not selected for the lab groups matrix.
+On Linux systems, where one runs the application from a **Terminal** window, this information outputs to the **Terminal** window whenever a trials session completes or one stops a running process.

 ![Example Saved File](./readme-images/SavedFileImage.png)

 ## Install and Running

 * Prebuilt application files for OSX, Linux and Windows are not provided in this repository at this time.
 That may be in the future.
 They are easily built from the **Processing IDE** with the files in this repository. **LabGroupsAssigning** can be executed from within the **Processing IDE**.
 Those familiar with **Processing** would need no instructions other than the knowledge that the **G4P** GUI controls library needs to be installed.
 Those not familiar with **Processing** need to start here: **[Processing](https://www.processing.org)**.
 * A **Processing** application is a Java application.
-Therefore the Java runtime system is required to be installed or packaged within the application.
+Therefore the Java run-time system is required to be installed or packaged within the application.
 As of this writing the option to package Java within the application is possible only with OSX systems.